asif-rehan/cost-of-ride-prediction/README.md

 Mean absolute percentage error (MAPE): 8.99 %

 The coefficient of determination (R-squared value=0.92) tells that the model explains 92% of the variability of the data, which is very good.
 Similarly, MAPE is below 9%.
 The RMSE is only $3.19, meaning the predicted fare in the test dataset was only a little off.
-RMSE can be likened to the Std Dev of the error.